JimBuzbee/matter-juicebox/README.md

 hard work from these folks

 Also of note: I would not recommend running this code continuously.
-The interface to the JuiceBox has been reverse engineerd and it not completly understood yet and there may be hidden side effects such as writes to the internal EEPROM that could cause wear.
+The interface to the JuiceBox has been reverse engineerd and it not completly understood yet.
+There may be hidden side effects such as writes to the internal EEPROM that could cause wear and tear.

 ## Running